5031 University Operator

 MAJOR ADMINISTRATOR Coordinator of Networking Services

 The University Operator performs responsible work involving the operation of a large, heavy traffic load, telephone switchboard with several trunk lines and a considerable number of stations.
-The University Operator has daily contact with students, faculty, staff and the public which requires the use of verbal communication skills on a frequent basis.
-The University Operator must supervise student workers performing University Operator duties.
+The University Operator often serves as the first point of contact for callers providing the first impression of the University.
+The University Operator has daily contact with students, faculty, staff, and the public, requiring the use of clear verbal communication skills and occasional handling of confidential information.
+The University Operator supervises student workers and may supervise part-time staff performing University Operator duties.
+The University Operator routinely trains operators and maintains appropriate training materials.
+The University Operator assists with maintaining data integrity for multiple databases to include E911, facility cable records, and name, department, and location information.

 MINIMUM ACCEPTABLE QUALIFICATIONS